Overview

 Cisco Nexus 9000 as Hardware-Based VXLAN Gateway

-VXLAN is a new technology for virtual data center overlays and is being adopted in data center networks more and more, especially for virtual networking in the hypervisor for virtual machine-to-virtual machine communication.
-However, data centers are likely to contain devices that are not capable of supporting VXLAN, such as legacy hypervisors, physical servers, and network services appliances, such as physical firewalls and load balancers, and storage devices, etc. Those devices need to continue to reside on classic VLAN segments.
-It is not uncommon that virtual machines in a VXLAN segment need to access services provided by devices in a classic VLAN segment.
-This type of VXLAN-to-VLAN connectivity is enabled by using a VXLAN gateway.
+VXLAN is a new technology designed for virtual data center overlays.
+Its adoption is increasing, particularly for virtual networking in hypervisors, enabling communication between virtual machines.
+However, data centers often contain devices that do not support VXLAN.
+These may include legacy hypervisors, physical servers, network appliances such as firewalls and load balancers, and storage devices.
+Keep these devices on classic VLAN segments.
+To provide connectivity between VXLAN and VLAN segments, use a VXLAN gateway.
+This allows virtual machines in a VXLAN segment to access services on devices in a VLAN segment.

 A VXLAN gateway is a VTEP device that combines a VXLAN segment and a classic VLAN segment into one common Layer 2 domain.

-A Cisco Nexus 9000 Series Switch can function as a hardware-based VXLAN gateway.
-It seamlessly connects VXLAN and VLAN segments as one forwarding domain across the Layer 3 boundary without sacrificing forwarding performance.
-The Cisco Nexus 9000 Series eliminates the need for an additional physical or virtual device to be the gateway.
-The hardware-based encapsulation and de-encapsulation provides line-rate performance for all frame sizes.
+A Nexus 9000 Series Switch can function as a hardware-based VXLAN gateway.
+It connects VXLAN and VLAN segments as a single forwarding domain across the Layer 3 boundary, preserving forwarding performance.
+The Nexus 9000 Series eliminates the need for an additional physical or virtual device to be the gateway.
+You get line-rate performance for all frame sizes with hardware-based encapsulation and de-encapsulation.

 vPC Consistency Check for vPC VTEPs

 The vPC consistency check is a mechanism used by the two switches configured as a vPC pair to exchange and verify their configuration compatibility.
-Consistency checks are performed to ensure that NVE configurations and VN-Segment configurations are identical across vPC peers.
-This check is essential for the correct operation of vPC functions.
+Consistency checks ensure that Network Virtualization Edge (NVE) and Virtual Network Segment configurations are identical across vPC peers, which is essential for correct vPC operation.

 Parameter